Many business owners are unaware of the importance of registering their Trade Marks, even though this may become one of their most valuable assets.

 By incorporating a company at Companies House, the owner of the company will only be preventing other businesses from registering an identical or very closely similar company name.

 Crucially, incorporation of a company does not prevent other people from selling goods or providing services under an identical or a similar name.

 Generally speaking, when it comes a Company Name, small differences may be sufficient to delineate between different parties, and minimise potential for conflict/issue.
 In the large majority of cases, a Company Name would have to be essentially identical to an existing registered Company Name, in order to be actionable.

-A Trade mark registration grants the proprietor exclusive rights to use the Trade mark in relation to the goods and/or services in respect of which it is registered, for an indefinite period of time (provided renewal dates are met and the Trade mark put to genuine use).
+A Trade Mark registration grants you (the proprietor or owner) exclusive rights to use the Trade Mark in relation to the goods and/or services in respect of which it is registered, for an indefinite period of time (provided renewal dates are met and the Trade Mark put to genuine use).

-Before a new company is formed or trading commenced, it is important that searches are made of the company, domain, and Trade mark registers.
+- REMEMBER: Before a new company is formed or trading commenced, it is important that searches are made on the company, domain, and Trade Mark registers.

 If a company registers a company name or a domain name which is identical or similar to a registered Trade mark and provides similar goods or services, the owner of the registered Trade mark may be entitled to bring an action for Trade mark infringement, even if the company has incorporated its name, or secured the domain, before the filing date of the registered Trade mark.

 In many instances, companies opt to delay seeking Trade mark protection until they have been trading for a few years.
 This is a critical error.

 Delaying the protection of your brand name can mean that, despite having spent significant time and money on branding and marketing, another company may have pre-empted you in securing a registration for an identical or closely similar Trade Mark.
 It is a first-come-first-served system.
 The competitor can thus block you, and in some instances you may have to change your brand name/company name.